-The OTP Security Register Write Operation is similar to the Page Write Operation, except that the Control Code (the first four bits of the Command Byte) is "1011" instead of "1010".
+The OTP security register write operation is similar to the page write operation, except that the control code (the first four bits of the command byte) is "1011" instead of "1010".

-During a Security Register Write cycle, a page with up to 64 bytes of data can be written in one continuous write command.
-The Security Register Write starts in the same manner as the Byte Write.
-In a Security Register Write, after the acknowledge following the first data byte, the master does not send a STOP, but continues to send additional data bytes.
+During a security register write cycle, a page with up to 32 bytes of data can be written in one continuous write command.
+The security register write starts in the same manner as the byte write. in a security register write, after the acknowledge following the first data byte, the master does not send a STOP, but continues to send additional data bytes.
+(See Figure 10-1.)
 At the end of the number of bytes to be written, the master sends a STOP command.
-Once the STOP command is sent, the device writes all data bytes into memory, starting at the address location given in the address bytes.
+Once the STOP command is sent, the device writes all the data bytes into memory, starting at the address location given in the address bytes.

-Note that the lower 6 bits of the address are evaluated by the OTP Security Register Write Operation.
+Note that the lower 6 bits of the address are considered by the OTP Security register write operation.
 Address bit A6 must be set to 0 to write to the OTP security register.
 The upper 9 bits must be 0.
-An attempt to write to address 128, for instance, will be ignored.
+Any attempt to write to address 128, for instance, is ignored.

-If the master should transmit more than 64 bytes prior to generating the STOP command, the internal 64-byte data buffer in the device wraps around and the first data bytes transmitted are overwritten.
+If the master should transmit more than 32 bytes prior to generating the STOP command, the internal 32-byte data buffer in the device will wrap around and the first data bytes transmitted will be overwritten.

-The internal address pointer does not increment beyond a page boundary but instead wraps around to the first byte of the OTP Security Registers.
+The internal address pointer does not increment beyond a page boundary but instead wraps around to the first byte of the OTP security register.

-As with the Byte Write cycle, once the STOP command is received the device enters a write cycle.
+As with the byte write cycle, once the STOP command is received the device enters a write cycle.
 During the write cycle, the device does not generate an acknowledge signal.
 Meanwhile, the master can poll the device to determine when the write cycle is complete by sending it a control byte and looking for an acknowledge.
-Once the write cycle has completed, the device acknowledges a control byte sent to it.
+Once the write cycle has completed, the device acknowledges the control byte sent to it.

-During the OTP Security Register Write cycle, the first byte in the data byte buffer are written to the address location indicated by the address bytes transmitted to the device.
-Each successive data byte will be written to successive address locations.
+During the OTP security register write cycle, the first byte in the data byte buffer is written to the address location indicated by the address bytes transmitted to the device.
+Each successive data byte is written to successive address locations.

-Note that the OTP Security Register Write operation is internally executed by sequentially writing the words in the Page Buffer.
-Therefore, the OTP Security Register write time can be estimated as byte write time multiplied by the number of words to be written.
+Note that the OTP security register write operation is internally executed by sequentially writing the words in the page buffer.
+Therefore, the OTP security register write time can be estimated as byte write time multiplied by the number of words to be written.

-Note that each byte in the OTP Security Register can only be written once.
+Note that each byte in the OTP security register can only be written once.
 Care should be taken to avoid writing to already written locations.
 The result of writing to the same location more than once is undefined.